-Saturday morning three of us from DC UL Backpacking headed out to Shenandoah National Park for waterfalls, some strenuous climbs, and absolutely stunning vistas over the course of 19 miles.
-But the highlight of the trip was a bright and early alpine start in order to climb Old Rag to catch the sunrise from the summit.
+Saturday morning, three of us from DC UL Backpacking headed out to Shenandoah National Park for waterfalls, some strenuous climbs, and absolutely stunning vistas over the course of 19+ miles on this Old Rag backpacking trip.
+The highlight of the trip was a bright and early alpine start for an Old Rag sunrise hike to watch the sun come up from the summit.

 The parking lot was absolutely packed—it’s good to see folks getting out on National Trails Day and spending time outdoors in some of America’s most treasured natural landscapes.